solongo5/warehouse-slotting-dashboard/README.md

 This project is intended for portfolio and educational purposes only.

 The original business use case was adapted from a warehouse optimization project.
-All data, identifiers, and operational details have been anonymized and/or simulated to protect confidential information.
+All data, identifiers, and operational details have been anonymized and simulated to protect confidential information.